Ageing Eyes: Common Vision & Eyesight Problems

-The natural ageing process of presbyopia means that your eyes cannot maintain the same level of vision, and so close tasks are harder to focus on and you may have to push things further away.
-You will need more light to read, and you may even find yourself getting headaches when reading or using a computer screen.
-This is all perfectly normal and is caused by the lens in your eye not being able to flex as it once did, resulting in your near vision becoming blurred.
-However, it is easily solved by reading glasses, or specialised bifocal or multifocal spectacles.
+This natural ageing process of presbyopia means that your eyes are less able to focus on things close to you, and so you may have to push things further away.
+This is one of the most common vision problems associated with ageing eyes.
+Your ageing eyes will need more light to read, and you may even find yourself getting headaches when reading or using a computer screen.
+This is all perfectly normal and is caused by the lens in the eye not being able to flex as it once did, resulting in the near vision becoming blurred.

-Most of the common conditions can be helped by using the correct glasses; having regular eye exams; and by being aware of any changes and eyesight.
+Most of the common vision problems that come with ageing conditions can be helped by using the correct glasses; having regular eye exams; and by being aware of any changes and eyesight.
 So, having frequent eye exams you can help us, help you look after your eyes.

 Book your eye exam today and let the experts look after your eyes.